NatalyBMota/react-todo2/README.md

 VITE_TABLE_NAME=

-- None of the variables in the .env.local file should end with a semicolens'.
+- None of the variables in the .env.local file should end with a semicolens.

 - An alternate to the following line of code: const newTodoTitle = todoInput.value;